Restriction Digest of Plasmid DNA

 Restriction enzyme digestion takes advantage of naturally occurring enzymes that cleave DNA at specific sequences.
 There are hundreds of different restriction enzymes, allowing scientists to target a wide variety of recognition sequences.
 For a list of many commonly used restriction enzymes, visit NEB.

-Note: If you are conducting a double digest (digesting with two enzymes at the same time), you will need to determine the best buffer that works for both of your enzymes.
+*Pro-Tip* If you are conducting a double digest (digesting with two enzymes at the same time), you will need to determine the best buffer that works for both of your enzymes.
 Most companies will have a compatibility chart, such as the double digest finder tool from NEB.
-If you cannot find a buffer that is appropriate for both of your enzymes, you will need to digest with one enzyme first in the buffer for enzyme 1, repurify the cut plasmid, and then conduct the second digest in the buffer for enzyme 2.

 In a 1.5mL tube combine the following:

 - Restriction Enzyme(s)